 The chicks’ favorite part of the day was afternoon sun.
 I slid the bin to the sunbeam, where they congregated to nap and try preening.
 Their balance wasn’t great.
 Sometimes they’d start to preen, then fall over and fall asleep.
 Cute.

 Shortly before sunrise, they woke up and went straight to the food and water.
-Later in the morning, I transferred them to a cardboard box and changed the flooring from paper towels to pine chips (with pee pads underneath, why not).
+Later in the morning, I transferred them to a cardboard box and changed the flooring from paper towels to pine chips.

 They say to switch from paper to chips when the chicks clearly know how to find food and water.
 These chicks were big enough they would’ve been fine with chips from the start, but it was fun to watch their reaction when they saw chips for the first time.
 They started figuring out how to scratch.
 Chips flew everywhere.
 Not sure how cute that’ll be when they’re bigger.

 They were eating a lot of pine chips, so I gave them a jar lid of chick-sized grit.
 Grit is what it sounds like: a gravel-type substance.
 For chicks, it’s ground to the size of large grains of sand.